Zeki Müren

-Zeki Müren (/tr/; 6 December 1931 – 24 September 1996) was a Turkish singer, composer, songwriter, actor and poet.
+Zeki Müren (/tr/; 2 January 1931 (Note: Although Zeki Müren's official identity documents list his birth date as 2 January 1931, his actual birth date is 6 December 1930.) – 24 September 1996) was a Turkish classical music artist, composer, songwriter, actor and poet.
 Known by the nicknames "The Sun of Art" and "Pasha", he was one of the prominent figures of Turkish classical music.
 Due to his contributions to the art industry, he was named a "State Artist" in 1991.
 He was the first singer to receive a gold certification in Turkey and throughout his career recorded and released hundreds of songs on cassettes and phonograph records.

-Life
+Life and career

 Childhood and education

 Müren was born in the Hisar district of Bursa, at the wooden house number 30 on Ortapazar Road as the only child of Kaya and Hayriye Müren.
 His father was a timber merchant.

 Müren went to the Bursa Osmangazi School (later Tophane School and Alkıncı School).
 When he was at school, his musical ability was discovered by his teachers and he started to have a prominent role at school musicals.
 His first ever role was the character of a shepherd in one of these musicals.

 He finished his secondary school in Bursa and then asked his father to let him go to Istanbul.
 There he attended the Istanbul Boğaziçi High School.
 He finished the school and ended up as the number-one student.
 After passing his exams, he was enrolled at the Istanbul State Academy of Fine Arts (now Mimar Sinan University) where he studied decorative arts from 1950 to 1953.